ankane/blazer/README.md

 sudo apt-get install unixodbc-dev
 ```

-For Heroku, use the [Apt buildpack](https://github.com/heroku/heroku-buildpack-apt).
+For Heroku, use the [Apt buildpack](https://github.com/heroku/heroku-buildpack-apt) with `unixodbc-dev`.

 Then, install the [Snowflake ODBC driver](https://docs.snowflake.net/manuals/user-guide/odbc.html).
 Add [odbc_adapter](https://github.com/localytics/odbc_adapter) to your Gemfile and set: